SkyRealmPE/CLACore/README.md

 ## TODO

-* Please tell me in issue what feature i should add.
+* Please tell us in issue what feature we should add.

 ## Features: